The Roku Channel Debuts 30 "Roku Originals" on Streaming Day

 Roku%2C+Inc. (NASDAQ: ROKU) today announced it will debut Roku Originals on The Roku Channel on May 20, in celebration of Streaming Day.
 The Roku Originals launch lineup, which features 30 titles, includes award-winning and scripted series, such asDie Hart, #FreeRayshawnand Reno 911!, documentaries, such as Blackballed and Big Rad Wolf, and alternative and reality programming, including Punkd and Chrissy's Court.
-Roku Originals will be available exclusively on The Roku Channel.
+Roku Originals will be available exclusively on The Roku Channel in the U.S., Canada and the U.K.

 The launch of Roku Originals will bring incredible, premium entertainment that has breadth, depth and diversity to the millions of streamers who regularly visit The Roku Channel and to many new viewers who may not even have a Roku device and its all available for free, said Sweta Patel, Vice President of Engagement Growth Marketing, Roku.
 Weve created a fantastic user experience to deliver exclusive, original content thats accessible everywhere The Roku Channel is streamed.